Luzkan/smells/content/smells/message-chain.md

 ## Message Chain

-Suppose that class `A`, requires data from class `D`, but to retrieve those data, it has to sequentially make unnecessary calls to class `B` and then `C` to get it.
-This is called Message Chain code smell.
+Suppose that class `A` requires data from class `D`, but to retrieve those data, it has to make unnecessary calls to class `B` sequentially and then `C` to get it.
+This function sequencing is called Message Chain code smell.
 Long sequences of methods calls indicate hidden dependencies by being intermediaries.
-The sequence of methods could also have been hidden by a sequence of temporary variables.
+A sequence of temporary variables could have also hidden the sequence of methods.
 The problem with this smell is that any change in the intermediate relationship causes the client to have to change. [[1](#sources)]

 ### Causation

-Classes are asking for the objects to do the manipulation instead of being told with the object with which manipulation should be done.
+Classes ask the objects to do the manipulation instead of telling the object with which manipulation should be done.

 ### Problems